zohairawan/DA-Road-Accidents/README.md

 ---

 ### Business Task
-* Client wants a dynamic Road Accident Dashboard for year 2021 and 2022 to gain insights on below requirement
+* Client wants a dynamic Road Accident Dashboard for year 2021 and 2022 to gain insights on below requirements

 ---